buxlabs/multiload/README.md

   decorate - process the name of the loaded modules

-  you can also use predefined functions, (capitalize, lowercase)
+  you can also use predefined functions, (capitalize, lowercase, eventize)
 ```bash
 var simpleload = require("simpleload"),
     model = simpleload(__dirname + "/models", {